 This section discusses electromagnetic fields associated with the wind farm.
-Electromagnetic fields associated with the 345 kV generation tie line are addressed under Docket TL-17-308.
+Electromagnetic fields associated with the 345 kV generation tie line are will be addressed under Docket TL-17-308 in the Route Permit Application.

 8.8.1.1 Electric Fields